A Thousand Years of Hope - 15. Chapter 15

 They left Dante’s office and returned to Dante’s apartment.

-“You are spoiling me,” Dante said, when Tani let go of him and they were standing in his living room.
+“You're spoiling me,” Dante said when Tani let go of him, and they stood in his living room.
 He placed the book bag he held on the coffee table.
 “I’ll forget how to drive around after this.”

-“I like spoiling you,” Tani said, starting a slow exploration of his living room.
-“If you finish what you’re doing here, I’ll spoil you with lunch in an exotic beautiful place.”
+“I like spoiling you,” Tani said, slowly exploring his living room.
+“If you finish what you’re doing here, I’ll spoil you with lunch in an exotic, beautiful place.”

 “Okay,” Tani said.

-Dante grabbed a crate from one of the cupboards and filled it with two packs of milk, a pack of eggs, an assortment of cheeses and meat.
-Thankfully, he had not bought vegetables, too busy with Artri House.
+Dante grabbed a crate from one of the cupboards and filled it with two packs of milk and eggs, an assortment of cheeses, and meat.
+Thankfully, he had not bought vegetables; he was too busy with Artri House.
 He would take the crate to his next-door neighbor.
 She was a cheerful mother of two and always gave him delicious homemade portions of Greek baklava.
 He was sure she would use the crate of groceries.

-Grabbing a bottle of water from the fridge, he closed the fridge satisfied nothing would go bad, and took a healthy sip of water.
-Dante moved a few steps so that he could see into the living room through the kitchen door.
+Grabbing a bottle of water from the fridge, he closed the refrigerator, satisfied nothing would go wrong, and took a healthy sip.
+Dante moved a few steps to see into the living room through the kitchen door.
 He paused when he saw Tani standing by a small desk in the corner.
-The desk had pictures of April and Zachary, and two framed drawings the kids sent him.
+The desk had pictures of April and Zachary and two framed drawings the kids sent him.

 Tani picked up the pictures and studied them.